pmndrs/racing-game/README.md

 Live demo (current state): https://racing.pmnd.rs/

 This project is a showcase for the feasibility of React in gaming.
 Every thing is a self contained component using [react-three-fiber](https://docs.pmnd.rs/react-three-fiber) to express threejs with React semantics.
+If that seems strange to you read [this explanation](https://twitter.com/0xca0a/status/1282999626782650368).

 This project is 100% open source, CC0 assets only, everyone is invited to participate.
 If you have a PR merged you are added to the triage team.
 Refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.